-Name Range Step Description lh> behaviour On Blocked Test Test/Blocked Off - Displays the mode of HOC block.
-This parameter is visible only when Allow setting of individual LN mode is enabled in General menu. lh> condition NormalStartTripBlocked - Displays the status of the protection function.
-Ih meas/ Ih set now 0.00100000.00I m /I {set} 0.01I m /I s The ratio between the monitored residual current and the pick-up value.
-Expected operating time operating 0.0001800.000s 0.005s Displays the expected operating time when a fault occurs.
+Name Range Step Description lh> condition NormalStartTripBlocked - Displays the status of the protection function.
+Ih meas/ Ih set now 0.00100000.00I m /I set 0.01I m /I set The ratio between the monitored residual current and the pick-up value.
+Expected operating time 0.0001800.000s 0.005s Displays the expected operating time when a fault occurs.
 When IDMT mode is used, the expected operating time depends on the measured voltage value.
 If the measured voltage changes during a fault, the expected operating time changes accordingly.
-Time remaining to trip aining -1800.0001800.000s 0.005s When the function has detected a fault and counts down time towards a trip, this displays how much time is left before tripping occurs.
+Time remaining to trip -1800.0001800.000s 0.005s When the function has detected a fault and counts down time towards a trip, this displays how much time is left before tripping occurs.